openedx/edx-documentation/en_us/shared/glossary/glossary.rst

   A text version of the content of a video.
 You can make video transcripts available to learners.

-  For more information, see :ref:`Create the Transcript`.
+  For more information, see :ref:`Obtain a Video Transcript`.

 .. _U: